MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 5. Review each proposal line by line to ensure the accuracy of the suggested transfers.

    - If you drill down on the proposal by selecting it in the list, you're taken to a list of accounts.
 From here, you can choose another account.
-This kind of manual correction is only possible when using the **Transfer to G/L Account** flow, not in the matching flow.
+This kind of manual correction is only possible when using the **Post Difference to G/L Account** flow, not in the matching flow.
    - If you select **Save...** next to a proposal, you can add the mapping to the **Text-to-Account Mapping** page, so the next time this text appears while matching, it will be mapped to the proposed account.

 6. Discard or save proposals.